 Governance handbook and new competency frameworks

-Latest version of governance handbook and competency framework for governance was released in January 2017.
-The clerking competency framework was released in April 2017.
+The latest version of the governance handbook was released in March 2019.
+The Competency framework for governance and the Clerking competency framework were released in April 2017.

 Together they form a trio of resources that set high expectations for the role and functions of governance.